apraditya/config_files/README.md

 Similarly for update the plugin, run `rake vim:update_all_plugins` to update all plugins from their respective repositories.
 And to update a specific plugin, run `rake vim:update_plugin[plugin_name]`.

 #### NOTE
-Soon, I'll add [**snipmate.vim**](https://github.com/garbas/vim-snipmate/) as a git submodule.
+Soon I'll add [**snipmate.vim**](https://github.com/garbas/vim-snipmate/) as a git submodule.
 It's a vim script that implements some of TextMate's snippets features in Vim.